Buy $100 worth of crypto and get a bonus $10

 Frequently Asked Questions

 Yes.
-The Nano S Plus is better than the Nano S in nearly every aspect (other than price).
+The Nano S Plus is better than the Nano in nearly every aspect (other than price).
 We would highly recommend paying the extra cost to get the Plus.

 It’s unclear if Ledger will phase out the Nano S but it seems likely.